 |

-Explore a hidden ar trail in fantastic surroundings!
+Explore a hidden art trail in fantastic surroundings!

-Coromandel Town in The Coromandel, at first glance seems a quaint but sleepy little town.
+Coromandel Town on the Coromandel Peninsula at first glance seems a quaint but sleepy little town.
 Tucked away in studios all over town are artists, many who have traveled from other countries to live and work in its stunning scenery and to be part of its creative community.
 However, they are planning to show themselves for the Great Coromandel Arts Tour, which will run for nine days .

 This will be the opportunity for visitors to see artists at work, and purchase artwork direct from a whole range of artists whose studios may not otherwise be open to the public.
 This will be a well co-ordinated event: new work from established (i.e., Barry Brickell) and emerging artists, guaranteed opening times for the studios, clear signage (in the form of that local icon the mussel buoy) and good directions to the individual studio locations.
 The art ranges from pottery, sculpture, clothing and accessories, wood carving, doll making, textiles, ironwork, painting, print-making and jewellery.